Cornish College of the Arts: Library

 The library at Cornish College specializes in art, dance, design, music, performance production, and theatre.
 As of 2011 it held 4,700 CDs, 40,000 books, has 2,200 videos, and subscribed to 154 periodicals.
 Its special collections include an image collection and 35 mm slides.

 Seattle Center

 Located on the Seattle Center grounds is the Cornish Playhouse at Seattle Center, the college's premier performance venue.
 Built for the Century 21 Exposition of 1962, the Playhouse was leased to Cornish by the City of Seattle in 2013.
 Along with the 440-seat main stage, the complex includes the 100+ seat Alhadeff Studio Theater and a scene shop.

 First Hill

 As of the start of the 2025 school year and Cornish's merger with Seattle University, Cornish students can now take classes and use the resources of Seattle University's First Hill Campus.
-Seattle U announced plans to connect their First Hill Campus with Cornish's South Lake Union Campus via a dedicated shuttle bus.
+Seattle University announced plans to connect their First Hill Campus with Cornish's South Lake Union Campus via a dedicated shuttle bus.